thomasberge/rested_script/README.md

 #### {{content("id")}}
 Some verbs require a target location within the document.
 These will look for content tags.
 You can have many content tags within a document as long as their id is unique.
 Content tags are always referenced by their id and must be unique.
-Not just within the document itself but within the entire DOM.
+Not just within the document itself but within the entire Document Object.

 #### {{wrap("/some/file.txt", "someId")}}
 Will open the file.txt, find the contentId someId tag within the document.
-The current DOM will be wrapped with whatever is before and after the contentId.
+The current Document Object will be wrapped with whatever is before and after the contentId.

 ### Testing